s3nthilg0pal/craftista/README.md

 ## 15 Project Ides to build using this Application Repo

-Here are 10 basic projects you could build with it that would make you a Real Devops Engineer
-  1. Containerize with Docker: Write Dockerfiles for each of the services, and a docker compose to run it as a micro services application stack to automate dev environments.
+Here are 10 basic projects you could build with it that would make you a Real Devops Engineer ~~1.
+Containerize with Docker: Write Dockerfiles for each of the services, and a docker compose to run it as a micro services application stack to automate dev environments.~~
-  2. Build CI Pipeline : Build a complete CI Pipeline using Jenkins, GitHub Actions, Azure Devops etc.
+  ~~2.
+Build CI Pipeline : Build a complete CI Pipeline using Jenkins, GitHub Actions, Azure Devops etc.~~
   3. Deploy to Kubernetes : Write kubernetes manifests to create Deployments, Services, PVCs, ConfigMaps, Statefulsets and more
   4. Package with Helm : Write helm charts to templatize the kubernetes manifests and prepare to deploy in different environments
   5. Blue/Green and Canary Releases with ArgoCD/GitOps: Setup releases strategies with Argo Rollouts Combined with ArgoCD and integrate with CI Pipeline created in 3. to setup a complete CI/CD workflow.